ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## min_bytes_to_use_direct_io {#settings-min_bytes_to_use_direct_io}

-The minimum data volume to be read from storage required for using of the direct I/O access to the storage disk.
+The minimum data volume required for using direct I/O access to the storage disk.

-ClickHouse uses this setting when selecting the data from tables.
-If summary storage volume of all the data to be read exceeds `min_bytes_to_use_direct_io` bytes, then ClickHouse reads the data from the storage disk with `O_DIRECT` option.
+ClickHouse uses this setting when reading data from tables.
+If the total storage volume of all the data to be read exceeds `min_bytes_to_use_direct_io` bytes, then ClickHouse reads the data from the storage disk with the `O_DIRECT` option.

 **Possible values**

-Positive integer.
+- 0 — Direct I/O is disabled.

-0 — The direct I/O is disabled.
+- Positive integer.

 **Default value**: 0.